Account

 • Oregon.

-Most states that do require sales tax for in-person sales also require sellers to collect sales taxes for online sales and pass them on to the states.
-Missouri became the latest state to pass a law to collect online sales tax in July 2021, and the change will go into effect in 2023.
+Most states that require sales tax for in-person sales also require sellers to collect sales tax for online sales.
+Missouri is the latest state to pass a law requiring sellers to collect sales tax for online transactions, and this law went into effect in 2023.

-But there are a couple of cases when online sales tax is not collected.
-Some states have nexus laws to protect online sellers that do not have a place of business in their state.
+However, there are a couple of cases when online sales tax is not collected.
+Some states have nexus laws that protect online sellers without a place of business in their state.
 Other states have set limits that online sellers must exceed before having to pay sales taxes.
 Also, whether a state requires sales tax for online sales or not, sellers may be required to follow county or city sales tax requirements.

-In the end, although this is a complex area, you are responsible for understanding what taxes you owe.
+In the end, although this is a complex area, you are responsible for understanding your tax obligations.
 Getting tax legal help from a lawyer can help you understand which rules apply to your business so you can collect sales taxes appropriately.

 How do I charge sales tax on online sales?

-If you do have to charge sales tax in one or more states based on your online sales activity, you may need to register for a sales tax permit in each state.
-You can do this by contacting the state's department of revenue.
+If you are required to charge sales tax in one or more states based on your online sales activity, you may need to register for a sales tax permit in each state.
+You can do this by contacting the state's Department of Revenue or state taxing authority.
 Requirements may vary from state to state, but generally require out-of-state businesses to make a significant amount of sales in the state.
 In California, for example, registration is required for out-of-state businesses that make over $500,000 in sales in the previous calendar year.

 Do I have to report profit after selling an asset that has gone up in value?

 Profit on business products and services is taxed as ordinary income.
-However, when you sell a personal item for more than you paid for it or sell a business asset that has gained value, you will likely need to report profit as capital gains.
-You may owe taxes based on the capital gains tax rates for that period of time.
+However, when you sell a personal item for more than you paid or sell a business asset that has gained value, you will likely need to report the profit as capital gains.
+You may owe taxes based on the capital gains tax rates for that period.

 The amount you owe usually depends on: